ShubhamJaiswal-Engg/Oasis_Infobyte_internship/Task-2/README.md

-# It is calculator project using JavaScript
+# It is Tribute Page using HTML5 and CSS3